 Note: The first paragraph here is also on my Home Page.
 Here is some more of the story of the Flying Machine and the Four Superheroes.

-Well…. a New Year is here (2019) so I thought to add a brief note of what I’ve been up to.
-In October, I thought I would take a few months off from the robot to work on a Flying Machine.
-I thought it would be a cool idea for a toy for the Holiday Season.
-Hahahaha… nothing ever gets designed in the amount of time one thinks might be needed.
-Anyway, it never made it to the finished toy stage by the time the Holidays were here.
-I’m still working on it.
-Although it most likely will be a toy, I don’t like designing things that could not be real functioning items.
-If one is designing items and one doesn’t care if they could be real or not, well….I think one is just making stuff up….where’s the challenge in that?
-So I’ve decided to be sure the Flying Machine really could work.
 Yikes, flight stuff has so many variables.
-And everything one wants to place in a Flying Machine, well, that Machine has to lift all of that stuff up in the air.
+And as one considers everything that one would want to place in a Flying Machine, well, it is just so essential to remember that whatever one decides to put in or onto a Flying Machine, well…..that Flying Machine has to lift all of that stuff up in the air.
 No free rides.
 I found a little tuboshaft jet engine from the Czech Republic, 140 horsepower, 125 pounds weight.
-If you’ll look at my image of the Flying Machine, you will see a little red box that is in the equipment space under the mannikin, that red box is my representation of the turboshaft jet engine, with its dimensions being those that the engine company gave for the engine at their website. https://www.pbs.cz/en/our-business/aerospace/aircraftgines/turboshaftgine-pbs-ts100
+If you’ll look at my image of the Flying Machine, you will see a little red box that is in the equipment space under the mannikin, that red box is my representation of this Czech turboshaft jet engine, with its dimensions being those that the engine company gave for the engine at their website:

-The Flying Machine (so far) has 6 propeller units (I chose 6 so that there would at least be a chance to get the device safely back on the ground if one propeller unit failed).
-The propellers are 4-bladed with significant angle of attack and fairly large (from a proportionality viewpoint) chord.
-These propellers are optimized only for large thrust at low airspeed.
-Their only real purpose is to generate enough lift that the Flying Machine can go straight up into the air.
+The Flying Machine (so far) has 6 propeller units (I chose 6 to increase the probabilty that ground control could get the Flying Machine safely back on the ground if one propeller unit failed).
+The propellers are 4-bladed with significant angle of attack and a fairly large chord (from a proportionality viewpoint).
+These propellers are optimized for the sole purpose of large thrust at low airspeed.
+The only real purpose of these vertical lift propellers is to generate enough lift that the Flying Machine can go straight up into the air.
 I plan to add 2 wings that will be sort of folded up behind the Flying Machine when it is resting on the ground.
-It will look like a little pigeon 🙂 Anyway, once its up in the air, it will unfold its wings and fly off using fixed wing flying principles because this gives the Flying Machine so much more range.
+It will look like a little pigeon: (I’ll let my Watcher Chicken stand in for me as the pigeon image)

 There will be a set of smaller propellers to give horizontal thrust for fixed wing flying and also to provide yaw control for the Flying Machine.
-All of this is coming, but I thought the image was neat, so I uploaded it here.
+All of this is coming, but I thought the image of the Flying Machine as it exists so far was fun to look at, so I uploaded this image here.

 The turboshaft jet engine will run a 120 hp gear pump.
 Again, the tubojet engine is shown in the image as that red box in the machinery space area.
 I have a design for a mechanical valve device that will allow this Flying Machine to have a swash plate control system like a helicopter does.
 This swash plate system will allow slight alterations of the power outputs of the 6 individual propeller motors in an as-needed and on-going fashion.
 This will allow pitch and roll to be continuously controlled very much like a helicopter.
 The Flying Machine (as currently drawn) is created from aircraft alloy aluminum, it weighs about 280 lbs without the jet engine or the mannikin.
 The combined vertical thrust from all 6 propeller units is about 1000 lbs, so it should lift off.